cdktf/cdktf-provider-azuread/docs/dataAzureadGroup.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.48.0/docs/data-sources/group#id DataAzureadGroup#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.49.0/docs/data-sources/group#id DataAzureadGroup#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `includeTransitiveMembers`<sup>Optional</sup> <a name="includeTransitiveMembers" id="@cdktf/provider-azuread.dataAzureadGroup.DataAzureadGroup.Initializer.parameter.includeTransitiveMembers"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Specifies whether to include transitive members (a flat list of all nested members).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.49.0/docs/data-sources/group#include_transitive_members DataAzureadGroup#include_transitive_members}

 ---